apache/mxnet/docs/faq/env_var.md

   - If set to 0, MXNet fallbacks to the ctypes if importing the cython modules fails.
   - If set to 1, MXNet raises an error if importing the cython modules fails.

+If cython modules are used, `mx.nd._internal.NDArrayBase` must be `mxnet._cy3.ndarray.NDArrayBase` for python 3 or `mxnet._cy2.ndarray.NDArrayBase` for python 2.
+If ctypes is used, it must be `mxnet._ctypes.ndarray.NDArrayBase`.

 ## Other Environment Variables

 * MXNET_CUDNN_AUTOTUNE_DEFAULT